Unity-Technologies/com.unity.demoteam.digital-human/README.md

 # Package: com.unity.demoteam.digital-human

-Library of tech used to realize the digital human from *The Heretic*.
+Library of tech features used to realize the digital human from *The Heretic*.

 ## Requirements